Tim Mitchison

 View full abstract on Pubmed

-Authors: Authors: Mitchison TJ.
+Authors: Authors: Theriot JA, Mitchison TJ.

 J Cell Biol